 according to a survery by the American Veterinary Medical Association

 in suburban Chicago.
-This is due to a number of complex reasons that
+This is due to a number of complex reasons

 can be summarized as, "They're only fish."